 Christian theology and apologetics are exercises of the mind; they are an opportunity for us, as believers, to invite the Holy Spirit in to our thinking to show us the way of understanding.
 Proverbs 1 paints the picture of Lady Wisdom shouting throughout a city for anyone who has the ears to hear:

+This is a continuation of a series on Christian Apologetics.
+For more posts like this, click here and here.
 My main takeaway from this week’s study is this: the very fact that we have an inclination to do apologetics, to know what we believe and want to defend it, is evidence that we are aContinue reading “what does your opinion about ketchup mean? (more reflections on human consciousness)”

+This is a continuation of a series on Christian Apologetics.
+For more posts like this, click here.
 The Enlightenment brought many challengers to Christianity, not the least being the ideas of the father of evolution, Charles Darwin.

 Because we live in such relative times where the very idea of “truth” is challenged on a daily basis, I feel like it might be fitting here on the blog to delve into the topic of defense of the Christian faith.
-I’m currently taking an apologetics class, and therefore reading a whole boat load of texts on the subject, so I thought I would bring y’all along on the journey.
-First up, some thoughts from Douglas Groothuis’ work on Christian Apologetics and a few reflections on the nature of it all.
+I’m currently taking an apologetics class, and therefore reading a whole boat load ofContinue reading ““What is Truth?” (when Christian Apologetics get personal)”